 When and where you can, change the way you shop.
 Much like other sustainable living measures, some choices and behaviours are more accessible and realistic than others depending on your financial flexibility.
 While shopping locally is more ethical and less taxing on the environment, it can be expensive and difficult to stock your kitchen with locally produced goods.
 Instead, look for legitimate fair trade certifications at the grocery store and do your research into the ethics and business practices of brands you frequently buy from.

 When it comes to material things, we’ll keep this short and sweet: shop less and shop with purpose rather than impulse.
 Consider purchasing goods that are well-made and less likely to have a high turnover rate.
 If you’re in need of new clothes, try thrift stores or a local clothing swap before looking for something brand new.
-The Good Trade has a great summary for online thrift shopping – a super useful resource given we should all be staying home as much as possible this year.
+The Eco Hub has a great summary for online thrift shopping – a super useful resource given we should all be staying home as much as possible this year.

 - Offset your emissions

 Offsetting your emissions is simpler than you think.
 When you choose to take public transportation, car-pool, walk or bike as a means of transportation, you are effectively offsetting your daily carbon emissions.
 Walking 2.5 km will release 75% less greenhouse gas emissions when compared to driving the same distance in the city; driving less is healthier for our bodies and the environment.